kammitama5/kammitama5.github.io/_posts/2018-2-5-Monday-February-5th.md

 <img src="/images/wsc18/w_013.png" width="500">

 - I have worked with some electrical stuff, so a lot of it was review for me.
-But I though this was funny!
+But I thought it was fun!
   Judy is amazing!
 She taught the class, and also teaches Physics and fixes everything on her boat!
 She is so great, she had a special folder with grades of sandpaper all neatly labelled!